johncoder-30/vpc-nlp-translation/README.md

 Stage-1: Building Parallel Dataset

- - We looped through the data separated it by full stop, used regex to remove items in brackets.
+ - We looped through the data separated it by full stop, then used regex to remove items in brackets.
  - then we manually corrected one to many and many to one statements

 Stage-2: Running a Neural Machine Translation Model